 “You know, you don’t have to do this,” Wade said, letting Charger drink from the feed trough beside the well before they moved off.

 “I’ve hunted plenty of men in my time.
 Spent nights in culverts and in abandoned barns.
-This shouldn’t be a problem…” he put a mote of brashness to his voice.
+This shouldn’t be a problem…” he added a mote of brashness into his voice.
 Usually it had the effect of helping others believe in him.
-It seemed to have the opposite effect on Anna Turner.
+It seemed to be having the opposite effect on Anna Turner.

 “Oh.
 And your capacity to freeze yourself in the cold all night will help us how?”
 Anna said tartly.